Imbibition: Examples

 Skin grafts (split thickness and full thickness) receive oxygenation and nutrition via imbibition, maintaining cellular viability until the processes of inosculation and revascularisation have re-established a new blood supply within these tissues.

 Germination

 Examples include the absorption of water by seeds and dry wood.
 If there is no pressure due to imbibition, seedlings would not be able to emerge from soil.

 Radicle growth

 The radicle is the first part of a seedling (a growing plant embryo) to emerge from the seed during the process of germination.
 The radicle is the embryonic root of the plant, and grows downward in the soil (the shoot emerges from the plumule) where it absorbs more water.
-Most part of the seed is stored energy so nutrients are not essential during the first days for the seedling.
+Most of the seed is stored energy so nutrients are not essential during the first days for the seedling.